shunueda/janson/README.md

-# Janson: A JSON Serialization Library for TypeScript
+# Janson

-Janson is a lightweight and powerful TypeScript library designed to simplify JSON serialization and deserialization.
-It provides a set of decorators to enhance your classes and control how they're handled during JSON conversion.
+Janson is a lightweight and versatile JSON library for Node.js that empowers you to work seamlessly with JSON data.
+It simplifies parsing, stringifying, and transforming JSON, offering a streamlined experience for developers.

 ## Features

+* **Effortless Parsing:** Parse JSON strings into JavaScript objects effortlessly with `Janson.parse()`.
+* **Flexible Stringification:** Convert JavaScript objects into JSON strings using `Janson.stringify()` with optional indentation for improved readability.
-* **Decorators for Fine-grained Control:**
+* **Decorators for Enhanced Control:** Utilize decorators to refine the serialization and deserialization process:
-    * **`@JsonName`:** Rename properties in your JSON output.
+    * `@JsonName`: Customize property names in the resulting JSON.
-    * **`@JsonIgnore`:** Exclude properties from being serialized.
+    * `@JsonIgnore`: Exclude specific properties from serialization.
-    * **`@JsonSerialize`:** Customize the serialization process for specific properties.
+    * `@JsonSerialize`: Define custom transformations for serializing properties.
-    * **`@JsonDeserialize`:** Apply custom logic when deserializing properties.
+    * `@JsonDeserialize`: Implement custom deserialization logic for specific properties.
-* **Simple API:** Janson provides intuitive functions for parsing and stringifying JSON, making integration with your code effortless.
-* **TypeScript Compatibility:** Built with TypeScript, Janson offers type safety and code completion, leading to a smoother development experience.
+* **Comprehensive Test Coverage:** Janson is rigorously tested to ensure reliability and stability.

 ## Installation